 How to Enroll and Confirm A Radiology Elective at Howard University

-Please, one week prior to the start of your elective, contact Desta Golden at (202) 865- 1572 or via firstname.lastname@example.org come to the radiology Chairman office to verify your enrollment (first floor, Radiology, Hospital, Rm 1-R84).
+Please, just in case, one week prior to the start of your elective, contact Desta Golden at (202) 865- 1572 or via email@example.com and come to the radiology Chairman office to verify your enrollment (first floor, Radiology, Hospital, Rm 1-R84).
 We will also attempt to send you an invitation e-mail one week prior to the start of your elective rotation, and really appreciate it if you acknowledge/verify receipt.
 All instructions and hand outs are available via this web page.

 AWAY Radiology Electives